Brioche Hamburger Buns Recipe

 Windowpane Test

 Using the windowpane test is a technique used by bakers to see if their dough has kneaded long enough and developed a strong gluten structure.
-The gluten holds the bread together as it rises and bakes.
+Gluten holds the bread together as it rises and bakes.
 When the dough is kneaded properly, you should be able to take a piece and stretch it apart a few inches without it tearing, with it even becoming translucent (like looking through a windowpane).
 This is especially important in highly enriched doughs like brioche.

 Step 3: Place the dough into a bowl, cover and place in the fridge to proof overnight.
 Since brioche is such a soft dough, it’s best to shape it when it is cold.